gema-arta/heiwa/docs/poc/4-Final_System.md

 ```

 <!--
+    ### `` - Red Hat libcap-ng
+    > #### `0.8.2` or newer
+    > The Red Hat libcap-ng package implements the user-space interfaces to the POSIX 1003.1e capabilities available in Linux kernels.
+These capabilities are a partitioning of the all powerful root privilege into a set of distinct privileges.
+The library is intended to make programming with POSIX capabilities much easier than the traditional libcap library.
+It includes utilities that can analyse all currently running applications and print out any capabilities and whether or not it has an open ended bounding set.

+    > **Required!** Before Shadow.
+    ```bash
+    # Apply patch to remove error codes.
+    patch -Np1 -i ../../extra/libcap-ng/patches/apply-disable.patch

+    # Configure source.
+    ./configure \
+        --prefix=/usr             \
+        --sysconfdir=/etc         \
+        --mandir=/usr/share/man   \
+        --infodir=/usr/share/info \
+        --without-python          \
+        --without-python3         \
+        --disable-static

+    # Build.
+    time { make; }

+    # Install.
+    time { make install; }
+    ```

     ### `` - Bzip2
     > #### `1.0.8` or newer
     > The Bzip2 package contains programs for compressing and decompressing files.
 Compressing text files with bzip2 yields a much better compression percentage than with the traditional gzip.